 Yes.
 The winners of each group in Leagues B, C and D move up, while the nations bottom of Leagues A, B and C drop down for the next edition of the Nations League.

-Although Germany, Croatia, Iceland and Poland finished bottom of their League A groups, the decision to expand to 16 nations in a league meant no nations were relegated.
+Although Germany, Croatia, Iceland and Poland finished bottom of their League A groups, the decision to expand to 16 nations in Leagues A and B meant no nations were relegated.
 The format revamp also meant Northern Ireland, Republic of Ireland, Slovakia and Turkey avoided relegation from League B.

 How will the Nations League affect World Cup qualifying?

 First of all, the games will be crucial in earning FIFA World Ranking points.
 The qualifying draw will take place on Nov.
 29, with the seedings based on the World Ranking at the end of the Nations League group stage.
 Italy, Netherlands and Germany all run the risk of being unseeded in the draw if they have a poor Nations League campaign.
 The same applies to all other nations vying for crucial seeding places through the other pots.